-In conclusion we can say that we still have to learn a lot in terms of what makes a good illustration.
+In conclusion we can say that we still have to learn a lot in terms of what makes a good scientific illustration.
 We found that participants liked the realism and clear depiction of shape in computer-generated images created using a high number of lines or dots.
 However, as one participant put it: "it's a fine line between looking real and getting across what the image is supposed to be".
 Hand-drawn images clearly still seemed different from computer-generated images.
 Not all NPR algorithms used to render the images in this paper were equally successful in creating good scientific illustrations.
-We believe that what makes a good scientific illustration has to be determined per algorithm or technique and we encourage researchers to evaluate their algorithms by showing them to participants using different models and parameters.
+We believe that what makes a good scientific illustration has to be determined per algorithms by showing them to participants using different models and parameters.
 We still have a lot to learn from professional illustrators.